svanderburg/nix-processmgmt/README.md

   `processes-advanced.nix` capturing the properties of a system that consists of multiple `webapp` and `nginx` instances, as described earlier.
 * The `readiness` parameter refers to a function that does a readiness check for each process instance.
-In the above example, it checks whether the service is actually listening on the required TCP port.
+In the above example, it checks whether each service is actually listening on the required TCP port.
 * The `tests` parameter refers to a function that executes tests for each process instance.
-In the above example, it ignores all but the `nginx` instances.
-For each `nginx` instance it checks whether all `webapp` instances can be reached from it, by running the `curl` command.
+In the above example, it ignores all but the `nginx` instances, because explicitly testing a `webapp` instance is a redundant operation.
+For each `nginx` instance, it checks whether all `webapp` instances can be reached from it, by running the `curl` command.

 The `readiness` and `tests` functions take `instanceName` as a parameter that